Polymer/old-docs-site/README.md

 **Note:** If you receive permission warnings, you may need to run the above tasks with `sudo`.

-You'll also need the App Engine SDK to run the dev_appserver and preview the docs locally.
+You'll also need the Python App Engine SDK to run the dev_appserver and preview the docs locally.
 [Download the SDK](https://developers.google.com/appengine/downloads).

 ### Check out the documentation